Chart Color Schemes

 An assessment of population growth drivers in Camperdown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Camperdown's population was around 3,456 as of Aug 2025.
-This showed a decrease of 35 people since the 2021 Census, which reported 3,491 people.
-The change was inferred from ABS estimated resident population of 3,417 in June 2024 and 32 validated new addresses since the Census date.
-This resulted in a density ratio of 35 persons per square kilometer.
-While Camperdown had a 1.0% decline since census, its SA3 area grew by 1.0%, indicating divergent trends.
-Overseas migration primarily drove population growth for the area.
+Camperdown's population is around 3,445 as of November 2025.
+This reflects a decrease of 46 people since the 2021 Census, which reported a population of 3,491.
+The change is inferred from the estimated resident population of 3,410 in June 2024 and an additional 30 validated new addresses since the Census date.
+This level of population equates to a density ratio of 35 persons per square kilometer.
+Population growth was primarily driven by overseas migration.

-AreaSearch used ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered, they utilised VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Future population dynamics forecast a significant increase in the top quartile of Australia's regional areas, with Camperdown expected to increase by 808 persons to 2041 based on latest numbers, indicating a total increase of 21.9% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+A significant population increase is forecast in top quartile regional areas, with Camperdown expected to increase by 808 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 22.3% over the 17 years.

 Frequently Asked Questions - Population